Vinod Bhatia: Career

 On the evening of 3 December 1971, Bhatia and wing commander MS Grewal were the only two pilots present at Amritsar Air Force Station when it was bombed by Pakistani Dassault Mirage aircraft.
 On 4 December, No. 32 Squadron arrived in Amritsar from Ambala and began operating.
 On 4 and 5 December, Bhatia commanded three air strikes on PAF Base Rafiqui in Shorkot.
-The pilots who were part of the first echelon during the 4 December raid were Vinod Bhatia, Vijay Vasant Tambay, MS Grewal and AV Sathaye.
-The 4 December raid was the first mission across the border for all these pilots.
+The pilots who were part of the first echelon during the 4 December raid were Bhatia, Vijay Vasant Tambay, MS Grewal and AV Sathaye.
+The 4 December raid was the first cross-border mission for all these pilots.
 These pilots were part of the 4th Mobile Echelon Maintenance Unit (4 MEMU, later the 1st Forward Base Support Unit) based in Amritsar.
-The 1971 war provided the Indian Air Force the chance to validate the MEMU operational structure, and it performed remarkably.
-Eight Su-7s took off from Ambala at dawn, and they were refuelled and armed at Amritsar.
-A standard drop tank for a Su-7 can carry 700 L of fuel.
+The 1971 war provided the IAF the chance to validate the MEMU operational structure, and it performed remarkably.
+Eight Su-7s took off from Ambala at dawn, and they were refueled and armed at Amritsar.
+A standard Su-7 drop tank can carry 700 L of fuel.
 However, Shorkot was located at quite a long distance from Amritsar, and therefore the Su-7s had to be fitted with drop tanks which could carry 900 L of fuel.
-These fuel tanks added to the range of the aircraft, but they made the aircraft a little unstable and limited their maneuverability.
+These fuel tanks added to the range of the aircraft, but made them a little unstable and limited their maneuverability.

 The weapons fitted onto the Su-7s were 16 UB-16 rockets on both outer wings, for a total of 32 UB-16 rockets.
-While the Su-7s were being readied for their mission, some Pakistani MiG-19s flew over Amritsar airbase and were repelled by the anti-aircraft guns stationed there.
+When the Su-7s were being readied for their mission, some Pakistani MiG-19s flew over Amritsar airbase, and were repelled by the anti-aircraft guns stationed there.
 The Su-7s were ready for takeoff by 0930 hours, and the scheduled time for hitting their target was 1045 hours.
 Bhatia was surprised when their formation was not attacked as they flew over multiple Pakistani airbases on their way.
 Bhatia's formation attacked PAF Rafiqui successfully, and their confirmed hits were one English Electric Canberra bomber, a bowser tanker and three F-86 Sabres.
 To verify the effectiveness of this bombing raid, Indian fighter pilot Harcharan Singh Manget flew a high-speed photographic reconnaissance mission.